onabz/mlr-shop/README.md

 - **My Account link**

-    - This link is a drop down menu that contains links to the doll management page, my profile page, and the login/logout/signup pages.
+    - This link is a drop down menu that contains links to the doll management page, send newsletter, my profile page, and the login/logout/signup pages.

 ![screenshot](documentation/testing/5-my-account-page.png)
 ![screenshot](documentation/testing/5-my-account-page2.png)